When I was a child I had a friend over for the night.

 The indicators of Auditory Processing Disorder

-Children with APD will display some or all of the following signs:
+Children with APD may display some or all of the following signs:

-Auditory Processing Disorder can lead to frustrations or feelings of incompetence which sometimes results in social isolation and depression.
+Auditory Processing Disorder can lead to frustrations or feelings of incompetence which sometimes results in social isolation and in severe cases, depression.
 Other times it presents as aggression, disruption of others and cynicism about learning.

 The difference between hearing, listening and auditory processing